true2000/Data-Structures-Programming-Assignments/README.md

 # Data-Structures-Programming-Assignments
 A collection of assignments from my data structures class in spring 2022, code is using C but written in C++ (Using Zybooks CSCI 2683: Data Structures)
+## Academic Integrity Policy
+Students at Tulsa Community College are expected to behave as responsible members of the College community and to be honest and ethical in their academic work.
+TCC strives to provide students with the knowledge, skills, judgment, and critical thinking needed to function in society.
+To falsify or fabricate the results of one's research; to present the words, ideas, data, or work of another as one's own; or to cheat on an examination corrupts the essential process of higher education and is a disservice to the student, faculty, and staff community.
+All TCC community members share the responsibility and authority to challenge and report acts of academic dishonesty.

+For more information please review [SH.02.A – Academic Integrity Policy](https://www.tulsacc.edu/student-resources/student-handbook/academic-policies#sh-02-a)
 ## [Programming Assignment #1](https://github.com/true2000/Data-Structures-Programming-Assignments/blob/main/Programming%20Assignment%20%231%20(Binary%20Search).cpp)
 Binary Search